How much do your investments cost?

 If investing has been solved with low-cost passive indexing, then your advisor should worry less about picking winning funds and timing the market and worry more about everything else that goes into a sound financial plan.

 Investors who are getting good value from their advisor should feel comfortable paying investment fees in the range of 0.75% to 1.25%.
-Investors who are getting one phone call a year from their advisor at RRSP season should look for other options.
+Investors who are getting one phone call a year from their advisor during RRSP season should look for other options.

 Finally, if you’re the type of investor who’s comfortable managing your own portfolio, you can cut your investment fees to the bone by opening an online brokerage account and buying your own low-cost ETFs.
 You can even purchase ETFs for free using Questrade or Wealthsimple Trade.